-ROBIN PERSO Director of Administration
+ROBIN PERSO Director of Budget and Planning

-Missouri Agricultural Statistics Service
+Missouri Agricultural Statistic Service

 The Missouri Agricultural Statistics Service is a federal-state cooperative agency.
-The service compiles and disseminates information about the state's agricultural industry and conducts Missouri's portion of the National Census of Agriculture every five years.
+The service compiles and disseminates state, district and county agricultural information and conducts Missouri's portion of the National Census of Agriculture every five years.
+The service publishes state, district and county agricultural data, the weekly Crop and Weather Report and the monthly Crop and Livestock Reporter.